Charles de Berlaymont: Biography

 He was the son of Michèl de Berlaymont and Maria de Berault.
 He was lord of Floyon and Haultpenne, and baron of Hierges.

 In 1553, he became stadtholder of Namur.
 Berlaymont was knight of the Order of the Golden Fleece, senior hunting master of Brabant, Flanders and Namur, member of the Council of State, hereditary chamberlain of finances and bailiff of the county of Namur.
 In 1567, he became a member of the much-dreaded Council of Troubles.
 In 1574, his home territory Berlaimont was elevated to the status of a county.
 In 1577, Berlaymont was one of the signees of the Union of Brussels, which he immediately repudiated.

 He is known for his famous comment on the Compromise of Nobles in 1566.
 The nobles had come to Brussels with a petition for Margaret of Parma, governess of the Netherlands, hoping to stop the persecution of Protestants.
-When Margaret asked who these people were, Berlaymont supposedly answered with "Ce ne sont que des geux" (they are but beggars) after which the Dutch rebels promptly adopted the name Geuzen as their own.
+When Margaret asked who these people were, Berlaymont supposedly answered with "Ce ne sont que des gueux" (they are but beggars) after which the Dutch rebels promptly adopted the name Geuzen as their own.